filiptibell/roblox-ui/README.md

-# Rojo Explorer
+# Rojo Viewer

-An extension that brings the Explorer view from Roblox Studio into Visual Studio Code.
+An extension that brings the Explorer view and more from Roblox Studio into Visual Studio Code.

-The extension is currently under development and as such is not yet published to the extension marketplace.
+This extension is currently under development heavy development.
-Once the extension reaches a more usable state it will be published.

 ## Installation